reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 React can be embedded into other applications thanks to the flexibility of [`createRoot()`](/docs/react-dom-client.html#createRoot).

-Although React is commonly used at startup to load a single root React component into the DOM, `root.render()` can also be called multiple times for independent parts of the UI which can be as small as a button, or as large as an app.
+Although React is commonly used at startup to load a single root React component into the DOM, `createRoot()` can also be called multiple times for independent parts of the UI which can be as small as a button, or as large as an app.

 In fact, this is exactly how React is used at Facebook.
 This lets us write applications in React piece by piece, and combine them with our existing server-generated templates and other client-side code.